wangzhenj321/CPP-Manual/mosquitto.md

 sudo apt install mosquitto mosquitto-clients
 ```

-**By default, Ubuntu will start the Mosquitto service after install.** In addition, the mosquitto.service can be manipulated with the following commands after binary installation but not with source installation:
+**By default, Ubuntu will automatically start the Mosquitto service after install.** In addition, the mosquitto.service can be manipulated with the following commands after binary installation but not with source installation:

 ```
 systemctl start mosquitto.service